 Software designed to help emerging VC and PE firms growFIND OUT MORE

-Dry powder, aka the uncalled capital committed by investors at the outset of their joining a private equity fund, continues to hit new records.
+Private equity firms’ dry powder, aka the uncalled capital committed by investors at the outset of their joining a private equity fund or a venture capital (VC) fund, continues to hit new records.
 So how do these levels come down?
-Private equity managers must “call” this capital once they’re ready to put it to use.
+Fund managers in the private equity and VC spaces must “call” this capital once they’re ready to put it to use.

-In these situations, private equity fund accounting teams must kick off a capital call.
+In these situations, fund accounting teams must kick off capital calls, influencing the cash flow of the investment fund.
 Let’s get into the specifics.

 Private equity capital call definition

-A capital call is the act of a private equity manager requesting a certain amount of committed capital from investors once the manager needs it, such as when the fund has found a deal it would like to pursue.
-Investors are alerted via a private equity report called a capital call notice and have a deadline to transfer this capital to the private equity fund, at which point it becomes “paid-in capital”.
+A capital call, whether in the private equity or venture capital space, is the act of a fund manager requesting a certain amount of committed capital from investors once the manager needs it, such as when the fund has identified an attractive investment opportunity it would like to act on.
+Investors are alerted via a private equity report called a capital call notice and have a deadline to transfer this capital to the investment fund, at which point it becomes “paid-in capital”.

-When investors, or limited partners, sign onto a fund and commit to a certain level of investment, their limited partner agreement (or LPA) dictates how much of that investment capital they must contribute up front.
-The original investment amount less the capital provided up front is their uncalled capital, and represents the amount of money that can be called at any time over the life of the fund, with specific stipulations around volume and frequency laid out in the LPA.
+When investors, or limited partners, sign onto a PE or VC fund and commit to a certain level of investment, their limited partner agreement (or LPA) dictates their upfront capital contribution, as well as other stipulations such as carried interest and fund duration.
+The original investment amount less the capital provided up front is their uncalled capital, and represents the amount of money that can be subject to capital calls at any time over the life of the fund, with specific stipulations around volume and frequency laid out in the LPA.

-Penalties for investors who have defaulted and are unable to pay a capital call by the deadline would differ depending on the fund, with specific actions laid out in the LPA.
+Penalties for investors who have defaulted and are unable to pay a capital call by the deadline would differ depending on the PE or VC fund, with specific actions laid out in the LPA.
 Common next steps could include:

-Without the right engine powering a private equity firm’s end-to-end operations, managing a capital call requires plenty of time, attention, and resources.
+LP and regulatory reporting activities are already named as the top operating challenge by 70% of general partners, per Allvue data.
+Without the right engine powering a private equity or VC fund’s end-to-end operations, managing capital calls requires plenty of time, attention, and resources.

-Depending on the size of a private equity fund, there may be anywhere from dozens to hundreds of investors, each with varying share sizes in the fund – thus each of those investors needs its own capital call investor report generated.
-Unless the fund has the right tools to automatically generate these notices, the process is likely to be lengthy and error prone.
+Depending on the size of a private equity or venture capital fund, there may be anywhere from dozens to hundreds of investors, each with varying share sizes in the fund – thus each of those investors needs its own capital call investor report generated.
+Unless the investment fund has the right tools to automatically generate these notices, the process is likely to be lengthy and error prone.

-From beginning to end, the capital call process requires clear and easy access to investor data and the ability to carry those figures through as capital call notices are generated, sent out, and as capital is received.
-Without the right workflow in place, GPs will encounter chaos, and likely during a high-pressure time when they’re working against the clock to secure the capital to close an important deal.
+From beginning to end, the capital call process requires clear and easy access to investor data and the ability to carry those figures through as capital call notices are generated, sent out, and as additional capital is received.
+Without the right workflow in place, general partners will encounter chaos, and likely during a high-pressure time when they’re working against the clock to secure the capital to close an important investment deal.

-The typical private equity capital call begins with a letter to the investor including brief details about the purpose of the capital call and the entity the fund is looking at acquiring – such as deal stage, company background, and planned acquisition cost.
+The typical private equity or venture capital capital call begins with a letter to the investor including brief details about the purpose of the capital call and the entity the fund is looking at acquiring – such as deal stage, company background, and planned acquisition cost.